Hylda Baker: Film and television career

 Baker came to national attention in BBC television's The Good Old Days in 1955.
 This led to her television series, Be Soon (named after another of her catchphrases), in 1957 and a supporting part in the sitcom Our House in 1960, followed by her own sitcom, The Best of Friends, in 1963.

-She also appeared in films, including Karel Reisz's Saturday Night and Sunday Morning (1960), Up the Junction (1968) and the musical Oliver!
+She also appeared in films, including Karel Reisz's Saturday Night and Sunday Morning (1960), Up the Junction (1968), and playing Mrs. Sowerberry in the musical Oliver!
 (1968) based on the Lionel Bart stage original.
-Reisz had seen her performing her sketches at the Chiswick Empire theatre.
+Reisz had seen Baker performing her sketches at the Chiswick Empire theatre before casting her in Saturday Night and Sunday Morning.
 She had a starring role in the low-budget black-and-white British comedy film She Knows Y'Know (1962).
 Taking its title from her catch-phrase, it is described by the BFI as a "low life comedy, unfolded against an industrial town backdrop".

 Baker's highest profile role was as Nellie Pledge in the Granada Television comedy series Nearest and Dearest (1968–73).
 Playing her brother Eli was the comedian Jimmy Jewel and the series was centred on their characters' love-hate relationship as they tried to run their small family business, Pledge's Purer Pickles.
 As they bickered onscreen and traded insults such as "knocked-kneed knackered old nosebag" and "big girl's blouse", the insults continued off-screen as the two performers disliked each other intensely.
 A film version of the series was made by Hammer Films in 1972 (the same year she was a subject of This Is Your Life when she was surprised by Eamonn Andrews).
 Later in the series, Baker began having trouble remembering her lines and had to rely on cue cards and prompts from her co star Madge Hindle, who would whisper her next line to her.